 For most of us, the buzz of an alarm clock is a dreadful sound, signaling a most dreadful obligation.

 We have to pull ourselves from the comfort of our warm, cozy beds and try to shake off the sleepiness weighing down our bodies.
-For the millions of us not getting the recommended eight hours of sleep each night, this task can feel impossible.
+(And for the millions of us not getting the recommended eight hours of sleep each night, this task can feel impossible.)

-Still, waking up at the same time every morning is essential for stabilizing our biological clocks, or circadian rhythms.
-Doing so increases our productivity and has also been proven to strengthen short-term memory.
+Still, waking up at the same time every morning is essential for stabilizing your biological clock, or circadian rhythm.
+Doing so increases your productivity and has also been proven to strengthen short-term memory.
 This is why it’s also important to maintain this schedule, even on weekends and days off (sorry!).

 Still tempted to press snooze?
 Mel Robbins, author of The 5 Second Rule, found a strategy that helped her overcome the biggest obstacle of her day.

 Robbins recommends placing your phone in another room—for example, on the bathroom counter—before getting into bed at night.

 That way, when you hear that alarm the next morning, you will be forced to physically leave the bed.
 The most brutal part of the day will be over, and your chances of staying in the sheets will be almost nil.